International Applicants to US Medical Schools

 The Medical School Admission Requirements Guide published by the AAMC is an excellent place to begin to research schools.
 Go to the MSAR information page to purchase a 12 month subscription to this authoritative guide.

-Osteopathic (DO) Medical Schools policies regarding international applicants can be found on pages 16-17 of the College Information Book.
+Osteopathic (DO) Medical Schools policies regarding international applicants can be found on the Choose DO website.

 Document provided by UCLA Statistics on International Applicants, 2011-12